-From the above analyses of CAs, HH-IA dependencies and qualitative comparisons, it can be concluded that in our study areaand based on the GIA classifier, S1 and RS2 SCWA training sets are not directly transferable, mainly due to the known potential of mis-classification between LFYI and leads transferable with the exception of the leads class.
-This is caused by the different interactions between backscatter from leads and the noise floor floors in the two datasets, i.e. the flattened IA slope of leads in RS2 SCWA data due to contact with the higher noise floor.
-This means that between wide-swath S1 and RS2 data, transfer learning can only be conducted on classes other than leads for whole scenes, or on all class in the near range.
-Otherwise, retraining is needed for reliable separation between leads and LFYI.
-The RS2 FQ scenes yield similar IA slopes for classes other than leads compared to the wide-swath datasets, while full assessment of the leads class leads is impeded by the lack of reference polygons.
-Re-training Retraining to the study area also increases performance of the GIA classifier when applied to S1 scenes.
-Based on these assessments, the S1, RS2 SCWA and FQ scenes are classified using the GIA classifier locally re-trained regionally retrained using their corresponding training sets, and are used for the following comparison to ice deformation.
+- 350 From the above analyses of CAs, HH-IA dependencies and qualitative comparisons, it can be concluded that in our study area and based on the GIA classifier, S1 and RS2 SCWA training sets are not directly transferable, mainly due to the known potential of mis-classification between LFYI and leads.
+This is caused by the different interactions between backscatter from leads and the noise floor in the two datasets, i.e. the flattened IA slope of leads in RS2 SCWA data due to contact with the higher noise floor.
+The RS2 FQ scenes yield similar IA slopes for classes other than leads compared to the wide-swath datasets, while - 355 full assessment of the leads class is impeded by the lack of reference polygons.
+Re-training to the study area also increases performance of the GIA classifier when applied to S1 scenes.
+Based on these assessments, the S1, RS2 SCWA and FQ scenes are classified using the GIA classifier locally re-trained using their corresponding training sets, and are used for the following comparison to ice deformation.

-Comparison between classification results and deformation parcels 430 3.2
+3.2 Comparison between classification results and deformation parcels

-The five ice types classes in the classification results are summarized into three deformation states, as mentioned above, and are and compared with the deformation parcels derived from S1 data (Figure 10).
-Deformation accumulated from 2015/1/21 to 2015/1/26 13:34:34 are compared with corresponding S1 (2015/1/26 13:34:34, first sub-swath masked out) and RS2 FQ (2015/1/26 13:39:44) scenes in Figure 10(a1-e1) and (a2-e2), and those from 2015/1/21 to 2015/1/26 07:02:45 are compared

-435 with the corresponding RS2 SCWA (2015/1/26 06:59:28) scene in Figure 10(a3-e3).
-Also, ?? additionally shows close-ups of parts of the comparison in the RS2 SCWA scene, showing more spatial details of the smaller and narrower features of deformation parcels and their correspondence to the classifications.
-Similar observations can be made on the S1 scene (not shown).-
+360 The five ice types in the classification results are summarized into three deformation states, as mentioned above, and are compared with the deformation parcels derived from S1 data (Figure 9).
+Deformation accumulated from 2015/1/21 to 2015/1/26 13:34:34 are compared with corresponding S1 (2015/1/26 13:34:34, first sub-swath masked out) and RS2 FQ (2015/1/26 13:39:44) scenes in Figure 9(a1-e1) and (a2-e2), and those from 2015/1/21 to 2015/1/26 07:02:45 are compared with the corresponding RS2 SCWA (2015/1/26 06:59:28) scene in Figure 9(a3-e3).
+Also, Figure 10 additionally shows close-ups of parts of the comparison in the RS2 SCWA scene, showing more spatial details of the smaller and narrower features of deformation parcels and their correspondence to the classifications.
+Similar observations can be made on the S1 scene (not shown).